Irish Congress of Trade Unions: Influence

+In Northern Ireland, Congress represents 250,000 members.

 Structure

 The supreme policy-making body of Congress is the Biennial Delegate Conference, to which affiliated unions send delegates.
 On a day-to-day basis Congress is run by an executive committee and a staffed secretariat headed up by the general secretary, Owen Reidy who succeeded Patricia King in the position in 2022.

 Phil Ní Sheaghdha of the Irish Nurses and Midwives Organisation (INMO) became President of Congress at the biennial conference in Belfast in July 2025 succeeding Justin McCamphill of the NASUWT.
 The president serves for a two-year period and is normally succeeded by one of two vice-presidents.